rails-on-services/guides/pages/getting-started-infrastructure.md

 _Note on empty `dns` module declaration.
 This is to override default dns settings declared in deployment.yml_

-Config values from your-provider.yml are exposed as variables in the template your-provider-main.tf
+Config values from `your-provider.yml` are exposed as variables in the template `your-provider-main.tf`

+Edit this file and add the variables and values that are required to configure your provider's infrastructure.

 ### [3.2 Create your TF template](#create-tf-template)

 We are done with editing ROS project for now.
 Lets go back to our project root folder and update CLI project.

-Terraform temlpates stored at `~/my-project/ros/cli/lib/ros/be/infra/templates/terraform/`
+Terraform temlpates stored at `~/my-project/ros/cli/lib/ros/be/infra/templates/terraform`
 {% highlight bash %}
-cd ~/my-project/ros/cli/lib/ros/be/infra/templates/terraform/
+cd ~/my-project/ros/cli/lib/ros/be/infra/templates/terraform
-mkdir gcp   # NOTE: folder name *must* match your provider name set in gcp.yml touch gcp/instance.tf.erb
+mkdir your-provider   # NOTE: folder name *must* match your provider name set in your-provider.yml touch your-provider/instance.tf.erb
 {% endhighlight %}

 Following template is sufficient to generate a correct `main.tf` file.